For general information:

 The assessments take place at various times during the year.
 Closed examinations take place in:

-Practical exercises, reports and other forms of open assessment are typically issued towards the end of the teaching sessions of an optional module.
+Practical exercises, reports and other forms of open assessment are typically issued towards the end of a module.
 Work for these assessments must be submitted by fixed deadlines well after the conclusion of the taught sessions.

 You can also choose to apply for one of our internships, which begin after you have completed your individual project.
 Find out more about the scheme.

-The individual project is undertaken by students in Terms 3 and 4.
+The individual project is undertaken by students in Terms 3 and 4 (Summer term and Vacation term).
 The subject matter of projects varies widely; most projects are suggested by members of staff, some by external organisations, and some by students themselves, allowing students to undertake work relating to an area of personal interest that they wish to develop further.

 All project proposals are rigorously vetted and must meet a number of requirements before these are made available to the students.
 The department uses an automated project allocation system for assigning projects to students that takes into account supervisor and student preferences.